-For example a request to an HTTP server is a stream, as is stdout. request is a readable stream and response is a writable stream, streams could be Readable, Writable, or Duplex (both readable and writable).
-Readable streams let you read data from a source while writable streams let you write data to a destination.
-A “duplex” stream is one that is both Readable and Writable, such as a TCP socket connection.
+is a writable stream.
+Streams can be classified as Readable, Writable, or Duplex (both readable and writable).
+Readable streams allow you to read data from a source, while writable streams allow you to write data to a destination.
+A “duplex” stream, such as a TCP socket connection, can both read and write data.

-All streams are instances of EventEmitter.
-Take a look at following example.
+All streams in Node.js are instances of EventEmitter.
+Here is an example:

 var fs = require('fs');